 Q: What type of music do you usually work on?

-A: All sorts of dance music from house to Drum and bass.
+A: All sorts of Electronic music from House and Techno to Drum and bass.
 I also work on Hip-hop, reggae and more experimental soundscapes.

 Q: What do you bring to a song?

 A: I always try and bring something fresh to the song or project im working on be it my technical expertise or my creative vision.